JinA0218/JinA0218.github.io/_projects/10_project.md

     For access to the slides, please contact jinakim@kaist.ac.kr
 </div>

-Please free to reach out if you're interested in discussing my ideas or potential collaboration! 😊
+Please free to reach out if you're interested in discussing ideas or potential collaboration! 😊